 All in-person Temple services are cancelled.
 Here are the online options for services this week:

-Shabbat Evening Services Online & Interactive - 7:30 pm
+Shabbat Worship Online & Interactive - 7:30 pm

 Temple Kehillat Chaim, which means Community of Life, is a Jewish Reform congregation located in Historic Roswell.